apache/systemds/algorithms-regression.md

 <a name="table13" />
 **Table 13**: The goodness-of-fit statistics are provided in CSV format, one per each line, with four
 columns: (Name, CID, Disp?, Value).
 The columns are:
-“Name” is the string identifier for the statistic;
+"Name" is the string identifier for the statistic;
-“CID” is an optional integer value that specifies the $Y$-column index for per-column statistics (note that a bi/multinomial one-column Y-input is converted into multi-column);
+"CID" is an optional integer value that specifies the $Y$-column index for per-column statistics (note that a bi/multinomial one-column Y-input is converted into multi-column);
-“Disp?” is an optional Boolean value ($TRUE$ or $FALSE$) that tells us whether or not scaling by the input dispersion parameter `disp` has been applied to this statistic;
+"Disp?" is an optional Boolean value ($TRUE$ or $FALSE$) that tells us whether or not scaling by the input dispersion parameter `disp` has been applied to this statistic;
-“Value” is the value of the statistic.
+"Value" is the value of the statistic.

 | Name                 | CID | Disp? | Meaning |
 | -------------------- | :-: | :---: | ------- |